 In this part, all the settings related to Phase I are defined:

 The order of stimuli presentation is obtained using a pseudorandom method.
-The constrain that is fulfilled is that the same item cannot appear consecutively.
-For achieving that, a random seed is set, a random shuffle is performed, and two different vectors are obtained : a vector for the stimuli order and a vector for the question order.
+Each stimuli will be presented twice, as it will be rated using the wanting scale and the liking scale.
+The wanting and liking ratings will appear in a random order.
+The only constrain that must be fulfilled for the order selection is that the same item cannot appear consecutively, meaning that the same item cannot be rated twice in a row.
+For achieving that, a random seed is set, a random shuffle is performed and, after making sure that the resulting sequence fulfills the constrain, two different vectors are obtained : a vector for the stimuli order and a vector for the question (rating: liking or wanting) order.

 Picture frames and positions are defined based on the screen settings and stimulus image size.

-Part 5: Phase II settings
+Part 5: Phase II and III settings

-This section of the code sets the position of the stimuli in Phase II based on the screen settings and defines the time constrain time_limit, which will be the time given to take the decision in each iteration.
+This section of the code sets the position of the stimuli in Phase II based on the screen settings, it also defines the number of trials using the variable n_trials and the time constrain using the variable time_limit, which will be the time given to take the decision in each iteration during phase II.

+In addition, this section includes the settings that can be modified for Phase III.
+The number of reward trials is defined by n_reward_trials, and con_trials contains the trials where these rewards will be presented.
+If the number of trials in Phase II or the number of reward trials want to be changed, the easiest way to do it is to set the number of total trials as a multiple of the number of reward trials.
+If it is not the case, the code should be adapted.
+The time given for rating the rewards (Phase III) is specified with the variable sampling_time_phase_III, which is currently set to 30 seconds.

+Exclude_food is a list containing the non-available food items for the reward phase.
+It can be modified in this section, too.

 Part 6: Input device settings